RxLaboratory/Duik/src-docs/docs/guide/controllers/pseudo-effects.md

 ## ![](../../img/duik/icons/head.svg){style="width:1em;"} Head

-People usually use a *Slider* or *2D Slider* controller to rig and conntrol head turns.
+People usually use a *Slider* or *2D Slider* controller to rig and control head turns.
 Using this effect instead of these shape layer controllers will improve the performance.

 ![](../../img/duik/controllers/head-pe.png)